 When smoking meat, remember that you can never have too much charcoal.
 Make sure to keep a large supply on hand.
 Whether you are smoking pork ribs or turkey legs, it will be important to add fresh charcoal to the grill periodically.
 Keeping the heat consistent is one of the many keys to producing delicious, smoked food.

 Where Does the Smoke Come From?

 With the heat in place, many people are now going to ask where the smoke is going to come from.
 This is where you are able to get creative.
-There are lots of different types of wood such as oak, apple, pecan, and hickory.
+There are lots of different types of wood for smoking such as oak, apple, pecan, and hickory.
 Regardless of the type of wood chosen, make sure to soak the wood in some water for about 60 minutes prior to adding it to the flames.
 Fresh wood will produce a billowing fire and disappear in a few minutes, but wet cook is going to smolder and smoke for hours on end.
 Some people elect to go with wood chips instead of wooden logs, which is fine.
-Some people even have pellet grills or smoker grills that smoke and cook their food at the same time.
+Some people even have reverse flow smokers or smoker grills that smoke and cook their food at the same time.
 This is where the flavor is going to come from.

 When to Remove the Food from the Smoker